 Preliminary Topics Paper (4-pages): briefly describe three possible research topics you are considering for your SRP or thesis along with ONE preliminary source (book, article, etc.) for each that might be worth looking at for this topic.
 (Note: It is not necessary to have read the book or article in full but have some sense of its content).
 With each topic indicate why it is an issue for consideration.
 Upload your paper to Canvas and read all papers from your classmates, using the peer review feature.
 Please comment on each paper to indicate you have read it (no other feedback to your classmates is needed).

-Due Date for submission of paper: August 18, 2024
+Due Date for submission of paper: August 15, 2025

-Due date for reading of other student papers: August 25, 2024
+Due date for reading of other student papers: August 22, 2025

 Reflection paper (3 pages).
-Reflect upon the following required articles:

-- Walter, M. and Suina, M. (2019).
-Indigenous data, indigenous methodologies and indigenous data sovereignty. - Ross, L. (2017).
-An account from the inside: Examining the emotional impact of qualitative research through the lens of "insider" research.
+Reflect upon the following required article Walter, M. and Suina, M. (2019).
+Indigenous data, indigenous methodologies and indigenous data sovereignty.

-Write a 750-word reflection paper on the impact of research broadly and also personally on the researcher and how you hope to be aware of this in your own SRP or thesis.
-Due Date: August 25, 2024
+Write a 750-word reflection paper on the impact of research broadly and how you hope to be aware of this in your own SRP or thesis.

+Due Date: August 29, 2025

 Spirituality of scholarship reflection paper (4 pages).
-The paper will be divided into two parts: Part I (2 pages): Considering these required articles:
+The paper will be divided into two parts: Part I (3 pages): Considering these required articles: